idmyn/dotfiles/README.md

 very much a work in progress - nothing terribly original here

 ## symlinks
-_these will only work for you if your folder structure is the same as mine (which is almost certainly isn't)_ _**- HAVING SAID THAT**, the symlink destination files should be pretty standard (for macOS at least..?)_
+_**disclaimer:** symlink destination files should be pretty standard, but initial files depend on where you cloned this repo_

 **Neovim:** ```ln -s ~/GitHub/Active/dotfiles/init.vim ~/.config/nvim/init.vim```